SHxBHAM/CortexChat/README.md

 CortexChat is an AI-powered assistant that lets users interact with their own content — PDF documents or YouTube videos — through natural language.
 You upload a textbook, lecture notes, or a video, and CortexChat builds a searchable knowledge base from it.
 Then you can ask questions and get grounded, context-aware responses based strictly on what you've uploaded.

-It’s a Retrieval-Augmented Generation (RAG) system that works with content you care about.
+It's a Retrieval-Augmented Generation (RAG) system that works with content you care about.

 ---

 ## Why This Exists

 Reading through long PDFs, technical papers, or recorded lectures just to find one piece of information is frustrating and inefficient.
-General-purpose AI tools don't solve this — they either hallucinate answers or can’t access your actual content.
+General-purpose AI tools don't solve this — they either hallucinate answers or can't access your actual content.

 CortexChat is designed to let you ask real questions about your documents and videos — and get real answers, grounded in those materials.